OPEnSLab-OSU/HyperRail/Assembly_Tutorials/README.md

-This folder will contain links to videos of the assemlby process.
+Here you will find links to animations of the assembly process of the HyperRail: